MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-mobile-app-android-kotlin-prepare-tenant.md

 ## Delegated permission to Microsoft Graph

 Configure delegated permission to Microsoft Graph to enable your client application to perform operations on behalf of the logged-in user, for example reading their email or modifying their profile.
-By default, users of your client app are asked when they sign in to consent to the delegated permissions you've configured for it.
+By default, your client app asks users to consent to the delegated permissions you configured when they sign in.

 [!INCLUDE [Grant API permissions](../customers/includes/register-app/grant-native-authentication-api-permission.md)]